CornellDAIL/WayFind/README.md

 ![alt text](https://github.com/CornellDAIL/WayFind/blob/main/images/sample.gif)

 ## Description
-This project was initially created as a research tool to track behavioral markers and indoor location data given the lack of any existing accurate, low-cost options.
-However, WayFind was created with modularity in mind so that researchers of any discipline can tailor it to their specific research needs.
+WayFind was created a multi-modal research tool to track behavioral markers and indoor location data given the lack of any existing accurate, low-cost options.
+In field studies that DAIL conducted utilizing WayFind, it was run on a Microsoft Surface tablet with a stylus.
+However, WayFind was created with modularity in mind—it can be run on any platform or device, and researchers of any discipline can tailor it to their specific research needs.

 ## Setup
 WayFind is being run on Python v.
 3.9.12.